31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Whether you’re partial to the modern farmhouse, English cottage, cottage, modern, minimalist, country, traditional, rustic, French Country, Shabby Chic, coastal, Scandinavian, bohemian, or industrial decor style – cozy elements are easy to incorporate.

-One of the Cozy Living members has a beautiful home, and she has created a hygge home her family loves.
-Her decorating style is a combination of four different styles, all rolled into one.
+One of the Cozy Living members has a warm created a hygge home her family loves with a warm interior design.
+Her decorating style is a combination of four different styles, all rolled into one that add up to pure coziness.

 Imagine that the snow is falling outside, and you start to prepare stew on the stovetop.
 The bread is in the oven, making your entire home smell intoxicating.
 You set your table and light the candles because friends are on their way over for dinner.
 As you glance around your rooms, they warm your heart because you know they were created with love.

 Write down what you think this home looks like.
+What are you feeling when you imagine this home?
 That’s YOUR vision of creating hygge at home.
 Now, it’s time to bring that vision to life.

 I’ve been to several hygge homes that just oozed coziness.
 You can feel the warmth the moment you walk in the door.